Thomas-McLean/digital-writing-folio/exercises.md

 - My remix of Nick Monfort's 'Taroko Gorge' focuses primarily on the lives of dropouts and disappointments.
 It's quite different to the original work, which primarily appears as a celebration of the natural world and the beauty of it.
 More anthropocentric, mainly
 - The poems are displayed in the same way, with randomly (to a degree) generated lines that scroll infinitely down the page.
 - I'd say the remix is semi-successful.
 It does give off a certain vibe (pathetic, maybe?) but it seems less original than the initial poem, and might have less to say

+### Poetry Experimentation

+Lipograms (writing sans 'e')

+I think that it is a truly horrid thing to do to work without such an important part of our mouth-sounds (which is for writing also, obviously) and so I will not do such a thing.

+Writing sans 'b'

+This one should...ah.
+Well, I suppose there are some words that I have to avoid, which is okay, I can manage that.
+It's just  a small part, really, just one letter in our...yes, in our lexicon.
+I'm sure that there are many stories I could still make, working with what I have.
+It's a limit, of course it is, it puts a dampener on things.
+But if I try--oh. oops.

+Mesostic

+I wonder if this sort of poeM
+                         Is Ever picked for a
+                          liSt
+                            Of
+                        One'S
+                     favouriTes?
+We can't know for sure, but It has to appear on some of them, right?
+                            Can we all agree that each form needs to be loved?

+(If formatting breaks for this poem I'll be mildly annoyed)